 - providing after-sale follow up

 - going the ‘extra mile’ and providing benefits that exceed initial expectations

 - using feedback and complaints as an opportunity to improve services

 - listening to customers

-- training staff in customer service.
+- training staff in customer service and basic sales processes.

-Monitoring activities may include reviewing your sales figures on a regular basis or monitoring customer activity during an advertising campaign.
+Monitoring activities may include reviewing your sales figures on a regular basis (monthly) or monitoring customer activity during an advertising campaign.
 You can also access and review free analytic tools to determine the effectiveness of your social media or website campaigns.

-Learn more about online marketing.
+Learn more about digital marketing.